 ON THIS PAGE: You will find information about how many people learn they have a brain tumor each year and some general survival information.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

-This year, an estimated 23,130 adults (12,770 men and 10,360 women) in the United States will be diagnosed with primary cancerous tumors of the brain and spinal cord.
-It is estimated that 14,080 adults (7,930 men and 6,150 women) will die from this disease this year.
-Brain tumors are the second most common cause of cancer death in men ages 20 to 39 and the fifth most common cause among women age 20 to 39.
+This year, an estimated 23,380 adults (12,820 men and 10,560 women) in the United States will be diagnosed with primary cancerous tumors of the brain and spinal cord.
+It is estimated that 14,320 adults (8,090 men and 6,230 women) will die from this disease this year.

 About 4,300 children and teens will be diagnosed with a brain or central nervous system tumor this year.
 More than half of these are in children younger than 15.
 This section deals with adult brain tumors; learn about brain tumors in children .

 Statistics should be interpreted with caution.
-Estimates are based on data from thousands of people with a brain tumor in the United States each year, but the actual risk for a particular individual may differ.
+These estimates are based on data from thousands of people with a brain tumor in the United States each year, but the actual risk for a particular individual may differ.
 It is not possible to tell a person how long he or she will live with a brain tumor.
 Learn more about understanding statistics .

-Choose “Next” (below, right) to continue reading this guide, or use the colored boxes located on the right side of your screen to visit any section.
+To continue reading this guide, use the menu on the side of your screen to select another section.